ottuco/ottu-ios-sdk/Example/Pods/Ottu/README.md

     }

-    func cancelCallback(message: String, response: [String : Any]?) {
+    //Called when a customer cancels the payment. func cancelCallback(message: String, response: [String : Any]?) {
         responseDict = response
         self.message = "Cancel"
         self.dismissed()
     }

+    //Called when the payment completed successfully.
     func successCallback(message: String, response: [String : Any]?) {
         responseDict = response
         self.message = "Success"
         self.dismissed()
     }

-    func beforeRedirect() {
+    //It is a helper function that has to return a promise object, to create the redirect_url.
+    //This allows the merchant to redirect the user to the cart page and wait for a while before creating the redirect_url.
+    //In case the customer changes items in the cart, the due amount will be updated accordingly, then the merchant will wait for a while until the customer does not return, then the function returns a promise object, the cart will be frozen and marked as submitted, and the redirect_url will be generated. func beforeRedirect() {

     }

-    func dismissed() {
+    //After successCallback or cancelCallback or errorCallback you can show alert to the user accordingly. func dismissed() {
         DispatchQueue.main.asyncAfter(deadline: .now()+1) {
             let alert = UIAlertController(title: self.message.capitalized, message: "\(String(describing: self.responseDict))", preferredStyle: .alert)